Feet of Flames: Hyde Park 1998

 The Hyde Park show was first created as a one-off performance of Flatley's previous show, "Lord of the Dance".
-It premiered on 25 July 1998, playing to approximately 25,000 people at Rotten Row (known as "Route of Kings"), an open-space arena-like riding track area located in the south side of London's Hyde Park.
+It premiered on 25 July 1998, playing to approximately 25,000 people at Rotten Row (known as "Route of Kings"), an open-space arena-like riding track area located on the south side of London's Hyde Park.
 Although closely resembling its predecessor, this show merged troupes, added new numbers, and featured a multi-level stage for the finale as well as an all-male choir and a live band.
 Amongst the new numbers is Flatley's solo – "Feet of Flames", which the show is based around.
 The show introduced some of the key elements that are now featured when Flatley performs.
 His silver-heeled shoes made by Freed of London were used for the first time in this show.
 TV screens on both sides of the stage were installed and are now used in all the shows that feature Flatley.
 Film of the Hyde Park show was later distributed on VHS and DVD.